 This section is under construction and most projects don't link to anything yet.
 Please be patient as we construct the site.

 Wide Bandwidth Oscilloscope Repair

-This is the 'scope and repair that began the collection.
-This is a legendary and famously expensive instrument, and the first scope capable of 10 GHz bandwidth that I ever saw and used early in my career at Bell Labs in the early 1990's.
+This is the vintage 'scope and repair that began the collection.
+This is a legendary and famously expensive instrument.
+This is the first scope capable of 10 GHz bandwidth that I ever laid my hands on, at the beginning of my career at Bell Labs in the early 1990's.